lazespo/etc/reports/reports-testing-map.md

 - [ ] Grouped by 1 fields without ACL.
 - [ ] Grouped by 2 fields with ACL.
 - [ ] Grouped by 2 fields without ACL.
+- [ ] Click in the report results on the fields by which it is grouped, check if everything is displayed correctly.
 - [ ] With non-aggregate fields (non-grouping) with ACL.
 - [ ] With non-aggregate fields (non-grouping) without ACL.
 - [ ] With non-aggregate fields (grouping) with ACL.